wplam107/csc-101-cith-spring-2024/README.md

 ## Resources

+Review PDFs will be added to the `resources` folder for each lecture.

 I will be posting additional resources for those who are interested in topics such as game design, artificial intelligence (AI), and machine learning (ML) in the `resources` folder.